 Just know that this isn’t a fast process.

 And please be sure to talk to your doctor if you’re ever concerned or their symptoms get worse.
-Your pediatrician can help you manage symptoms or give you age and weight appropriate dosages for common medicines that will help with whatever illness your child is facing.
+Your pediatrician can help you manage symptoms or give you age and weight-appropriate dosages for common medicines that will help with whatever illness your child is facing.

 Sleep Training Routines by Age

 Now let’s get into more detail about how to set and manage sleep training routines by age.
-Please remember that these schedules aren’t hard-and-fast rules – but are great guidelines at helping you settle into a daily routine that will maximize your sleep training efforts.
+Please remember that these schedules aren’t hard-and-fast rules – but are great guidelines for helping you settle into a daily routine that will maximize your sleep training efforts.

 Please feel free to adjust things as needed to meet your family’s needs.
-Do that by keeping track (and writing down) how the basic guidelines work – and what needs changing to reach your ideal sleep situation goals.
+Do that by keeping track (and writing down) of how the basic guidelines work – and what needs changing to reach your ideal sleep situation goals.

 Routines for Newborns and Babies

 Eat, Play/Wake, Sleep.